 Cash Visibility (CV) is a multi-year, multi-phase joint industry initiative aimed at bringing greater transparency and efficiency to cash supply chain logistics by developing a framework that will identify, track, and share data about cash packages as they move between cash supply chain organizations.

-Using supply chain logistics standards and concepts, the Federal Reserve Banks and GS1 US developed CV data standards (Off-site) that will incorporate the use of scanning technologies with cash shipments to enable significant improvements in cash handling.
+Using supply chain logistics standards and concepts, the Federal Reserve Banks, cash supply chain partners and GS1 US developed CV data standards (Off-site) that will incorporate the use of scanning technologies with cash shipments to enable significant improvements in cash handling.
 These improvements will reduce manual data entry by replacing paper-based manifests with electronic manifests.

 The Current Opaque State

-Improved resiliency through greater visibility of package contents and the ability to exchange standard data across the supply chain.
+- Improved resiliency through greater visibility of package contents and data sharing capabilities.

-More efficient reconciliation and exception processing by leveraging electronic data.
+- More efficient reconciliation by leveraging electronic data.
 Efficiency also improves controls and loss prevention.

-Future Automation Opportunities such as Settlement and Reconciliation automation.
-Retail Customer expedited reporting and leveraging data for enhanced operational efficiencies.
+- Future automation opportunities such as expedited reporting and leveraging data for enhanced efficiencies.